What Are The Differences Between Castor Oil And Coconut Oil?

 Castor Oil Properties

-1. Antibacterial And Antifungal: Castor oil, produced from castor beans has high amounts of ricinoleic acid, due to which it is highly anti-bacterial, anti-inflammatory, and anti-fungal in nature.
-Hence, it attacks the bacteria and fungus that dwell in the roots of the hair and prevent them from growing.
+1. Antibacterial And Antifungal: Castor oil, produced from castor beans, has high amounts of ricinoleic acid, which makes it highly antibacterial, anti-inflammatory, and antifungal in nature.
+This makes it an effective remedy for various scalp problems, as it attacks the bacteria and fungus that dwell in the roots of the hair and prevents them from growing.

 Image: Shutterstock